helpingstar/cs285-script/script/CS_285_Lecture_7_Part_3.md

 55. Very much analogous to how you calculate the advantage value in actor critic, in online actor critic, for the one transition that you just took.
 56. And then in step three, you take one gradient descent step on the error between your q values and the target value that you just computed.
 57. So the equation that I have here, it looks a little complicated, but I basically just applied the chain rule of probability to that objective inside the art min in step three.
-58. So applying chain rule, you get dq d phi at si, ai times the error q phi si, ai minus yi.
+58. So applying chain rule, you get dq d ϕ at si, ai times the error q ϕ si, ai minus yi.
 59. And the error in those parentheses, that q si, ai minus yi, is something that you can do in the algorithm.
 60. So you can do that in the algorithm.
 61. So you can do that in the algorithm.